johnisom/time_manager/README.md

 ### Windows

-Not quite there yet.
-Unless you have WSL, of course.
-If that's the case, follow the above instructions from your bash terminal.
+Not quite there yet unless you have WSL.
+If that's the case, you can use this program from your wsl bash terminal and it works 100%.
+(After all, that's what I've been doing.)

 ## Dependencies